kingk85/PHPDatabase/README.md

 PHPDatabase
 ===========

-A PHP MySQL DATABASE CLASS, Execute query, Make dump, Export CSV and much more
+A PHP MySQL DATABASE CLASS, Execute query, Make dump, Export CSV and much more, read the wiki for more informations

+Author: Ugo Cirmignani Website: http://www.oldwildweb.com/